Keeping You Safe, Maintaining Compliance

 After receiving a report we are able to help with remedial works, emergency plans and training.

 The responsible person has a legal obligation and responsibility to maintain and make certain that their employees and business premises are protected from potential fire hazards.

 You have to manage you risks as fire authorities have a statutory duty to enforce compliance in accordance with current regulations and they may serve a notice to you.
 In the most severe cases you will potentially get a fine or prosecutions that may result in imprisonment.

 Not having a risk assessment can also cause serious disruption to your business and you will have penalties which could be imposed under the regulations if you do not comply.
 Risking the well-being and lives of your employees, visitors or emergency services is careless and can become a dangerous reality in the event of a fire.

-Don’t risk the lives and well-being of your employees, visitors or the emergency services that may need to attend your site in the event of a fire.
+Please don’t risk the safety and well-being of your employees, visitors or the emergency services who may need to attend your site in the event of a fire.

 All employers should have a fire risk and safety management process in place.
 The legislation in place that underpins this is the Fire Safety Order 2005.
 All businesses must comply with its contents and act on any significant findings.
-As a reputable, IFEDA Fire Engineering accredited and growing fire safety company FSSSOUTH LTD can supply you with a total solution to your safety requirements.
+As a reputable, IFEDA Fire Engineering accredited fire safety company we can supply you with a total solution to your safety requirements.